Beginner's Guide

 Hatching day

-Chicks hatch in the order eggs were laid.
-Tiny, blind, and covered in down.
-Parents will feed them crop milk.
-Resist the urge to handle chicks for the first few days.
+Chicks hatch in the order eggs were laid, usually over several days.
+Newborns are tiny, blind, and covered in sparse down.
+Parents will feed them crop milk, a nutrient-rich substance produced in their crop.
+Resist the urge to handle chicks for the first few days to avoid stressing the parents.

 7

-Chicks grow fast.
-Pin feathers appear within a week, eyes open around 10 days.
-Band chicks at the appropriate age for your species.
-Weigh daily to track growth.
+Chicks grow rapidly.
+Pin feathers appear within a week, and eyes open around ten days.
+Band chicks with closed leg bands at the appropriate age for your species — typically five to seven days for budgies and seven to ten days for cockatiels.
+Weigh chicks daily to track growth and catch any feeding problems early.

 8